Cheremushki, Amur Oblast

 Cheremushki (Черёмушки) is a rural locality (a selo) in Mukhinsky Selsoviet of Oktyabrsky District, Amur Oblast, Russia.
 The population was 114 as of 2018.
-There are 7 streets.

 Geography

 Cheremushki is located 37 km southwest of Yekaterinoslavka (the district's administrative centre) by road.
 Mukhinsky is the nearest rural locality.

+Located in the Russian Far East,it is characterized by a continental climate with monsoonal features (bitterly cold, dry winters and warm, wet summers).Its landscape is situated within the fertile, largely cultivated Zeya-Bureya Plain in southern Amur Oblast.

+Average January temperatures are about -24 degrees celsius in the south, often dropping below -30 degrees celcuis, while summers are around 21 degrees celsuis.
+The region is known for agricultural production, specifically wheat, soybeans, and sunflowers.